golden-headed-quetzal-1600-GettyImages-1252266111

 Golden-headed Quetzal

-Habitat: The Golden-headed quetzal is primarily found in the humid montane forests of the Andes Mountains, typically at elevations between 1,500 to 3,000 meters.
-In Colombia, it can be seen in regions such as the Sierra Nevada de Santa Marta, the Western and Central Andes, and parts of the Eastern Andes.
+Habitat: The Golden-headed Quetzal is primarily found in the humid montane forests of the Andes Mountains, typically at elevations between 1050 to 2800 m.
+It can be seen in regions such as the Sierra Nevada de Santa Marta, the Western and Central Andes, and parts of the Eastern Andes.

-Breeding: Golden-headed quetzals are monogamous and typically breed during the rainy season.
+Breeding: Golden-headed Quetzals are monogamous and breed during the rainy season.
 They construct their nests in tree cavities or in dense vegetation, where the female lays two to three eggs.
 Both parents take part in feeding and caring for the young until they are ready to fledge.

-Conservation Status: The Golden-headed Quetzal (Pharomachrus auriceps) is classified as "Vulnerable" on the IUCN Red List of Threatened Species.
+Conservation Status: The Golden-headed Quetzal is classified as Vulnerable on the IUCN Red List of Threatened Species.

 MALE